London Arbitration Centre Limited

 The Type of Disputes

-4.2 We will not accept a dispute for resolution using ADR any claim arising from the sale of insurance or financial products or services or any other products or services sold to a consumer where dispute resolution is available to the consumer under any other statutory scheme such as in the energy sector.
+4.2 We will not accept a dispute for resolution using ADR any claim arising from gambling or the sale of insurance or financial products or services or any other products or services sold to a consumer where dispute resolution is available to the consumer under any other statutory scheme such as in the energy sector.

 Outcomes